Professional Artistic Growth

 And there will be lots of time for questions and answers, as well as for sharing of experience.

-To register, simply email Seema at email@example.com and put “Marketing Workshop” in the subject line.
+To register, simply email Seema at email@example.com to receive a registration form.
+Please put “Marketing Workshop” in the subject line.

 Yuri is a working artist who has dedicated much of his practice to advocating for fellow artists, including artists who live with a disability.
 He has has been recognized by the press and received numerous awards for his arts advocacy and promotion, as well as for his curatorial work as a gallerist, and was named most influential curator by the Minnesota Monthly in 2008.
 Yuri is also an accomplished artist, holding three degrees, including a Masters of Fine Art from Cranbrook Academy of Art.
 His work is in both private and public collections.